'Start with No' - 80/20 Summary

 Neediness is your greatest weakness in a negotiation.
 When you are needy you lose control and make bad decisions.
 Always have the mindset that you do not need this deal.

 Invite 'no'.
 For example, use a template like this: "I have a little demonstration of what a water softener can do for you.
 Maybe it will interest you, maybe it won't.
 I don't know.
 If you'd like to look, I'd be happy to show you, and if you're interested, great, and if you're not, that's fine too.
 I'll be on my way."

 Make mistakes to be more liked.
 Columbo would get people to open up to him because he would make them feel superior and as a result comfortable.
 "The next time you find yourself in a situation in which your "adversary" is maybe just a little standoffish or doubtful, try being a little less okay.
 Pretend your pen has run out of ink and ask to borrow one for a moment.
 Or search your pocket for your notepad and come up short and ask to borrow a slip of paper."

 In order for someone to reveal their pain, they must feel at ease and safe.

 5. Surface Area

-Breakdown a proposal into pieces SO that you can negotiate them separately, allowing
+Breakdown a proposal into pieces so that you can negotiate them separately, allowing for compromise.

 Let me know how these summaries can be improved.
 Contact me via Email (firstname.lastname@example.org) or on Twitter.